Breton plotter

 A Breton plotter (French: Rapporteur Breton), also known as a Portland course plotter or Weems protractor named after later manufacturers producing similar devices, is a navigational instrument used for nautical navigation with charts.

-It is a ruler with a rotating rose that enables to plot a course on charts, while aligning the North of the ruler with the North of the chart.
+The Breton plotter contains a ruler with a rotating protractor that serves as a compass rose, allowing navigators to plot a course on charts by aligning the North of the ruler with the North of the chart.

+History

 The Breton plotter was invented by Captain Yvonnick Gueret, a Breton seaman who developed the plotter during his experiences teaching navigation with a Cras plotter (Règle Cras) by Jean Émile Paul Cras.
-Gueret was a commander in merchant vessels, served on small fishing boats, delivered private yachts and taught navigation.
-He later extended the use of the plotter to air navigation for small aircraft.
+Gueret was a commander in merchant vessels, served on small fishing boats, delivered private yachts, and later taught navigation.
+While teaching, he found that students were having trouble using the more complex plotters common at the time, and decided to make his own.

+Gueret's device went on the market in 1979 to acclaim from publications including Yachting World.
+Because he did not patent the plotter, many other manufacturers released their own versions, such as the British Portland Course Plotter.
+Gueret later extended the use of the plotter to air navigation for small aircraft.